-Antifraud Provisions of Federal Securities Regulations January 6, 2025 Page 2 complete and does not contain material omissions.
-Under Rule 10b-5, any information that the State provides in connection with its bonds must not include "any untrue statement of a material fact or . . . omit to state a material fact necessary in order to make the statements made . . . not misleading."
+Antifraud Provisions of Federal Securities Regulations April 4, 2025 Page 2 provides in connection with its bonds must not include "any untrue statement of a material fact or . . . omit to state a material fact necessary in order to make the statements made . . . not misleading."
 A fact is "material" if it is substantially likely that a reasonable investor would consider the fact to be important in making an investment decision.
 Stated another way, if an item of information alters the "total mix" of information available, it is likely to be considered material.